koiboi-dev/MissileWarfare/README.md

 # Missile Warfare

-* If you want to use this plugin, please contact @pain.#2883 on discord.
+* If you want to report a bug for this plugin, please contact @pain.#2883 on discord (Only contact if reporting a bug).
 * This plugin is still in developement, there are still several bugs and issues that are yet to be resolved.
 Please report bugs to @pain.#2883 on discord.

 This plugin adds missiles and others to Slimefun!